asathoor/agendaCreator/README.md

 # agendaCreator

 Planning tool for a new semester.
-The loop will create a number of similar agendas i mardown format.
+The loop will create a number of similar agendas in the mardown format.

 Idea: genrate the markdown agendas via the loop.
 Fill in the lesson details.
 Add bibliographies.